microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![The Select sources step is shown with the WideWorldImporters database shown as previously selected and the Start Assessment button is highlighted.](images/ms-data-migration-assistant-assessment-start-assessment-button.png "Data Migration Assistant with the Start Assessment button highlighted")

-7. On the **Review results** pane, you should see a message that states "**There are no feature parity issues with your server instance.**"
+7. On the **Review results** pane, you should see a message that states, "**There are no feature parity issues with your server instance.**"

     ![The Review results step is shown with the 'There are no feature parity issues with your server instance' message shown.](images/ms-data-migration-assistant-assessment-no-feature-parity-issues.png "Data Migration Assistant showing there are no feature parity issues")